-The Echo Rip to River is an enjoyable run of relatively short distance, however proper actions before and during the run are of paramount importance.
+The Echo Rip to River is an enjoyable run of relatively short distance, however proper precautions before and during the run are of paramount importance.
 Train for the event; don't try to be a one-day-wonder.

 We have a qualified first aider at every drink station as well as a roving 4WD dedicated to providing medical attention.
 All have radio communications to the OGSLSC for emergency purposes.
 A medical team is located at the finish line.

 Make your run enjoyable; prepare properly and run wisely!